Giant Vortex Clusters in a Two-Dimensional Quantum Fluid

-where $\rho_0$ is the fluid density and $\Gamma_i $ is the circulation of a vortex at position $\mathbf{r}_i$ --- the sign of $\Gamma_i$ indicates the direction of rotation.
-Thermodynamic equilibria of this model are characterized by their entropy $S(E)$, which measures the number of possible configurations of vortices and antivortices for a given energy $E$.
-Their temperature is given by $T=( \partial S/\partial E)^{-1}$.
+where $\rho_0$ is the 2D fluid density, $\xi$ is a short-range cutoff scale, and $\Gamma_i$ is the circulation of a vortex at position $\mathbf{r}_i$; the sign of $\Gamma_i$ indicates the direction of rotation.
+Onsager's key insight was that, because Eq.
+1 is determined by the positions $\mathbf{r}_i$, for a confined fluid the available phase space becomes bounded by the area of the container~\cite{onsager1949statistical}.
+This property dramatically alters the system’s thermodynamic behavior.

-The phases of vortex matter described by this model are shown schematically in \figreft{DOSFig}{}.
-The lowest energy, positive temperature phase ($T>0$) consists of weakly-interacting bound vortex-antivortex pairs (\figreft{DOSFig}{A}) that unbind with increasing temperature~\cite{KTtransition}.
-At higher energies ($T \rightarrow \infty$) the system is characterized by the vortices having essentially random and uncorrelated positions~(\figreft{DOSFig}{B}).

-For fluids that are spatially confined, as we consider in this work, the available phase space for the vortices is bounded by the area of the container~\cite{onsager1949statistical}.
-The maximum-entropy state for the system of vortices thus occurs at finite energy; at still higher energies the equilibrium entropy must decrease with vortices beginning to form small, same-sign clusters~\cite{onsager1949statistical,Montgomery:1974dra} characterized by negative absolute temperatures~\cite{Braun:2013gw}.
-As the energy of the system continues to increase, a critical temperature $T_c$ is reached~\cite{yu2016theory}, where the vortex distribution then begins to polarize, gradually forming two giant Onsager clusters of same-circulation vortices -- a giant vortex dipole (\figreft{DOSFig}{C}).
-As the energy $E\rightarrow\infty$ the clusters collapse to two points at a limiting temperature $T_s$ (\figreft{DOSFig}{D}), forming a supercondensate~\cite{Kraichnan:1975ku}.